nicolasmesa/PiOS/README.md

 To do this, you'll be required to copy the kernel to the sdcard (see previous section) only once.
 Then, you'll be able to use the `boot_send.py` script to send the kernel and start an interactive session over UART.

+For a detailed explanation of how this works, check out my blog post [Booting Your Own Kernel on Raspberry Pi via Uart][https://blog.nicolasmesa.co/posts/2019/08/booting-your-own-kernel-on-raspberry-pi-via-uart/].

 ### Prerequisites

 Make sure you're running in a virtual environment and install the requirements (I'm using python3.7)